bitcoin-abe/bitcoin-abe/README.md

     datadir = /home/bitcoin/.namecoin

-Note that this software is currently unaware of name transactions.
+Note that the web interface is currently unaware of name transactions, but see namecoin_dump.py in the tools directory.

 The datadir directive can include a new chain's basic configuration, e.g.: